When there’s a redback in your kitchen, it’s something to note. Australians and arachnophobes alike will know what I’m talking about here.

-In my general complacency, I have essentially convinced myself that the really bad spiders don’t live indoors.
+In order to sleep at night, I have essentially convinced myself that the really bad spiders don’t live indoors.
 Or at least they don’t live indoors anywhere I happen to be.
-When I clean the cottages after guests leave, I feel no fear about reaching around corners, under furniture, and in other dark places in an attempt to get everything spic and span.
+When I clean the cottages after guests leave (as I volunteer in trade for accommodation at Kingbilli), I feel no fear about reaching around corners, under furniture, and in other dark places in an attempt to get everything spic and span.
 One area I thankfully have missed – until now – is underneath the floor lamps.

 “I think I just found a Redback,” Kelly calls out one day.
 I don’t pay it much heed, since he has cried wolf a few times now, once almost hoping that the tiny (harmless) spider in our bathroom was a Redback, among other instances.
 But the waver in his voice this time is enough to pique my curiosity.
 Ginny saunters over calmly to investigate, and confirms Kelly’s observation.